 "This might be the worst game we’ve played since November.
 Raytown has a nice team, a young team with a lot of talent, but we didn’t play the way we’re capable of playing and that’s why I am so disappointed."

 The Bears trailed 6-0 early in the game but used a late burst of offense to take a slim 11-10 lead into the second period.

 Chrisman then held the Blue Jays to single digits and took a 19-15 lead into halftime.

 Raytown trailed by two (24-22) going into the final eight minutes and later 29-22 before Collins took control of the game.

 She hit a layup at 3:25 to knot the score at 33-all and then scored the game-winner as the Blue Jays ran nearly 1:30 off the clock to take the final shot.

-Page 2 of 2 - The Bears attempted a desperation inbounds pass, but Collins picked it off and dribbled around two Bears to run out the clock.
+The Bears attempted a desperation inbounds pass, but Collins picked it off and dribbled around two Bears to run out the clock.